MH Wilds

 In Monster Hunter Wilds, there are only two weapons that can execute a Perfect Dodge: The Dual Blades and the Bow.
 With Dual Blades, it can be performed by dodging while in Demon or Archdemon Mode.
 For the Bow, it can be performed using the Charge Step.

-Gain Attack Boosts During Demon Boost Mode
+Gain Buffs in Demon Boost Mode

 Demon Boost Effects